-I think meditation has an air of mystery tied to it.
-Why do I need to meditate?
-How does one make it work?
-Is this the only way?
+I think meditation has an air of mysteriousness tied to it.
+What is it?
+Why should I practice this regularly?
+Is there only one way to meditate?

 Leslie Wood is the perfect person to ask.
 She has attended nearly 1,000 meditation-focused classes with Breathe Together Yoga.
 She shared her experiences so we can quash those curious thoughts.